 vim ./utils/scrape-utils.js

-1. Scrape element of type text
+- Scrape element of type

 // ./utils/scrape-utils.js